 We think you’ll agree that adding more RAM to your machine can be one of the best ways to upgrade a PC (both in and out of the game).
 We check out the top memory kits from all the leading manufactures to help you quickly and easily find the best RAM for gaming available on the market today and we found the sweet price vs performance kit to be Kingston HyperX Fury (16Gb).
-If you’re looking for high-end or a cheaper DDR4 RAM kit, checkout our review below.
+If you’re looking for high-end or a cheaper DDR4 RAM kit, checkout our top 5 picks below.

 The Corsair DOMINATOR Platinum Series 32GB uses the best of today’s available integrated circuits to provide highly overclockable and personalized memory via upgradeable light bars, and a Dominator Airflow LED fan.
 For the inevitable question, yes, the fan does come with this kit.
 It is compatibility tested and optimized to work with the XMP 2.0 standard supported by Intel 100 Series-based motherboards.
 It also offers things like greater bandwidth, higher frequencies, and lower power consumption.